-Pope, upon doctor’s advice, to skip Sunday public blessing; surgeon says recovery absolutely normal
+Pope Francis takes doctors’ advice to skip Sunday public blessing as he recovers from major surgery

 While in the 10th-floor apartment reserved for papal use at Gemelli Polyclinic, Francis has been reading newspapers while sitting in an armchair, and spent time working and in prayer, the Vatican said earlier in the week.

 No date has yet been announced for his release from the hospital.

+“We hope we will convince him to stay at least the whole next week,” Alfieri said on Saturday.

 When the surgery was announced, the Vatican said the pope was expected to be hospitalized for several days.
+Alfieri said by opting to spend more of his convalescence in the hospital instead of leaving after a handful of days, the pope can return “to his work with more strength and safety.”

 Alfieri recalled his remarks, hours after the surgery, that Francis had experienced no complications during the surgery or from the general anesthesia.